blackflux/lambda-rollbar/README.md

 ## Request Templates

-Lambda functions are called in different context.
-Using the `template` option you can define which context should be assumed.
+Lambda functions are called in different [request context](https://rollbar.com/docs/notifier/rollbar.js/#rollbarlog-1).
+Using the `template` option you can define which request context should be assumed.
 Currently supported are:

 - `aws-sls-lambda-proxy` (*default*) - Default event template for API Gateway using the [Serverless Framework](https://serverless.com/framework/docs/providers/aws/events/apigateway/)
 - `aws-cloud-watch` - For [CloudWatch logs](http://docs.aws.amazon.com/lambda/latest/dg/eventsources.html#eventsources-cloudwatch-logs) events

 ## Contributions / What is next

 - **Templates** - Adding more templates is easy and PRs are welcome!
 Sample events can be found [here](http://docs.aws.amazon.com/lambda/latest/dg/eventsources.html).
+Make sure you only use fields listed under [request](https://rollbar.com/docs/notifier/rollbar.js/#rollbarlog-1), i.e. `url`, `method`, `body`.